-- 2.25 Customers should be identified from Metering Point Administration Numbers (MPANs)4, such that an individual customer is identified at each connection point. - 2.26 Only one customer should be identified at each connection point.
-This means that multiple (or secondary) MPANs which arise due to the type of "tariff" (or equivalent) and/or metering arrangements, but are associated with a single connection point, should not be counted. - 2.27 In some cases (e.g. flats), the connection point may be from the distribution system to wiring owned by a landlord or a facilities manager.
-In such cases, individual customers supplied by such wiring are classed as customers of the distribution system where they are identifiable from MPANs. - 2.28 Any changes to the method used by DNOs to identify customers from MPANs shall be agreed in advance with Ofgem.
+2.28 Only one customer should be identified at each connection point.
+This means that multiple (or secondary) MPANs which arise due to the type of "tariff" (or equivalent) and/or metering arrangements, but are associated with a single connection point, should not be counted.

+- 2.29 In some cases (e.g. flats), the connection point may be from the distribution system to wiring owned by a landlord or a facilities manager.
+In such cases, individual customers supplied by such wiring are classed as customers of the distribution system where they are identifiable from MPANs. - 2.30 Any changes to the method used by DNOs to identify customers from MPANs shall be agreed in advance with Ofgem.
 Ofgem will want to ensure that, as far as possible, DNOs use a consistent method for identifying customers.